johnson70630/boston-housing-competition/README.md

 Transform 'chas' into 'chas_0' and 'chas_1', and under each new feature, use 0 and 1 to represent the presence or absence of the category

 ## standardization
+Using the mean and standard deviation to standardize the data, making the numerical values of each data item fall within the range of 0 to 1

 ## bagging
+From the training dataset, extract K samples, then train K classifiers (trees in this case) using these K samples.
+Each time, the K samples are put back into the population, so there is some data overlap among these K samples.
+However, because the samples for each tree are still different, the trained classifiers (trees) have diversity.
+The final result is obtained by majority vote, where each classifier has equal weight

 ## Training
 ### [Linear Regression](https://github.com/johnson70630/boston-housing-competition/blob/main/boston_housing_competition/boston_housing_competition.py)

 ### [Random Forest](https://github.com/johnson70630/boston-housing-competition/blob/main/boston_housing_competition/boston_random_forest.py)

+1. Define a random sample of size n (here, using the bagging method), which involves randomly selecting n data points from the dataset with replacement

+2. From the selected n data points, train a decision tree.
+For each node:
+  - Randomly select d features
+  - Use these features to split the node (based on information gain
+3. Repeat steps 1 to 2 k times

+4. Aggregate the predictions of all decision trees and determine the classification result by majority vote